NCAA men's basketball: Duke-North Carolina III and time to dance

 The closer we get to the NCAA men's tournament, the more the excitement grows.
 Zion Williamson proved that on Thursday night.

-Williamson, the true freshman and heir apparent to greatness, returned to the lineup of the Duke Blue Devils on Thursday night.
+Williamson, the true freshman and heir apparent to greatness, returned to the lineup for the Duke Blue Devils on Thursday night.
 And, even with a few weeks of being out due to a knee injury, there are no new superlatives to describe his play.

 Marvelous.
 Magnificent.
 Unparalleled.